GlancerZ/scCobra/README.md

 You can click the dataset name to download

-* [simulation dataset](https://figshare.com/ndownloader/files/33798263) contains 12097 cells with 9979 genes, has 7 cell types from 6 batches
+* [imulated dataset](https://figshare.com/ndownloader/files/33798263) contains 12097 cells with 9979 genes, has 7 cell types from 6 batches
 * [pancreas dataset](https://figshare.com/ndownloader/files/24539828) contains 16382 cells with 19093 genes, has 14 cell types from 9 batches
 * [Lung atlas dataset](https://figshare.com/ndownloader/files/24539942) contains 32472 cells with 15148 genes, has 17 cell types from 16 batches